vitaly-t/sub-events/extras/README.md

 Extra recipes for creating [SubEvent] from popular event sources.
 They are all available from sub-path `sub-events/ext`, or via individual files, if you want to bundle them based on usage.

-These represent essential examples of wrapping well-known types of events, based on which you can easily do the same for any other type of event or resource in your project.
+These represent essential hands-on examples of wrapping well-known types of events, based on which you can easily do the same for any other events or resources in your project.

 <details>
 <summary><b>From DOM Event</b></summary>